-Making the media rounds is the fashion industry’s effort to axe famed photographer and self confessed skeez, Terry Richardson from their roster after allegations of inappropriate work ethics including the purported sexual offense of some of the models Richardson has come to work with in the past.
+Making the media rounds is the fashion industry’s effort to axe famed photographer and self confessed skeez, Terry Richardson, the mysterious gay man from their roster after allegations of inappropriate work ethics including the purported sexual offense of some of the models Richardson has come to work with in the past.

 The call comes courtesy of SouthHampton

 upstart native Alice Ehrenfried who last week went on to launch a petition on Change.org calling upon major brands and magazines to stop condoning Richardsons pornographic actions by giving him work.